microsoft/typescript-tslint-plugin/README.md

 ## Configuration options

-**Notice**: This configuration settings allow you to configure the behaviour of the typescript-tslint-plugin itself.
+**Notice**: This configuration settings allow you to configure the behavior of the typescript-tslint-plugin itself.
 To configure rules and tslint options you should use the `tslint.json` file.

  * `configFile` - The configuration file that tslint should use instead of the default tslint.json.
 A relative file path is resolved relative to the project root.
+ * `jsEnable` - Enable/disable tslint for `.js` files, default is `false`.
  * `ignoreDefinitionFiles` - Control if TypeScript definition files should be ignored.
+Default is `true`
  * `alwaysShowRuleFailuresAsWarnings` - Always show rule failures as warnings, ignoring the severity configuration in the tslint.json configuration.
  * `disableNoUnusedVariableRule` - Disable `no-unused-variable` rule.
  * `suppressWhileTypeErrorsPresent` - Suppress tslint errors from being reported while other errors are present.